-The details of the meetings of the Board of Directors and its Committees held during the year under review are stated in the Corporate Governance Report.
+11 meetings of the Board of Directors were held during the financial year.
+The details of the meetings of the Board of Directors of the Company conveyed during the financial year 2018-19 are given in the Corporate Governance Report which forms part of Annual Report.
 The details of attendance of the Directors in the Board Meetings and its Committees during the year under review are stated in the Corporate Governance Report.

-Composition of Audit Committee
+8. Composition of Audit Committee:

-The Board has constituted the Audit Committee which comprises Mr. Rajiv Bhatt as the Chairman, Mr. Hemant Topiwala, Mr Apoorva Shah, Mrs Monika Singhania as the Members.
-All recommendations given by Audit Committee during Financial Year 2017-2018 were accepted by the Board.
-Further details on the Audit

-Committee and other Committees of the Board are given in the Corporate Governance Report, which forms a part of this Annual Report.
+The Board has constituted the Audit Committee and all the recommendations given by Audit Committee during Financial Year 2018-2019 were accepted by the Board.
+Further details on the Audit Committee and other Committees of the Board are given in the Corporate Governance Report, which forms a part of this Annual Report.

-Directors and Key Manangerial Personnel
+9. Directors and Key Manangerial Personnel: